unikraft/docs/content/en/community/hackathons/sessions/testing-unikraft/content/Work-Items_Support-Files.md

-Session support files are available [on Google Drive](https://drive.google.com/drive/folders/1PEDtvR5W-eMGQgbJusMcDPc6hS6ghYAl?usp=sharing).
-You can use your own setup or the per cloned repos in `work.zip`.
+The `app-googletest` application can be made starting from the `app-helloworld` application or you can use the already made one from the `work` folder.
-Take a peek at the solutions in `sol.zip`.
+Take a peek at the solutions in the `sol` folder if you need to.